nangmonhsioung/Assignments/README.md

-This repo contains mini-projects, learning materials, and challenges I have completed for various courses and online learning resources.
+This repo contains mini-projects, learning materials, assignments, and challenges I have completed for various courses and online learning resources.